 Foundational project

-The Pathways Alliance members have proposed a carbon capture and storage network and pipeline that, when operational, would have the capacity to transport captured CO2 from multiple oil sands facilities to a hub in the Cold Lake area of Alberta for permanent underground storage.
-The project proceeding is contingent upon obtaining sufficient fiscal and policy supports and regulatory approval.
+Pathways Alliance members have proposed a Transportation Network and Storage Hub Project that, when operational, will have the capacity to transport captured CO2 from multiple oil sands facilities to the Cold Lake area of Alberta, where it will be injected into a capped, sandstone formation for underground storage.
+The Project proceeding is contingent upon obtaining sufficient fiscal and policy supports and regulatory approvals.

 Carbon capture